Adopted: June 2017

 3. Charge Policy

-3.1 Parents or guardians are responsible for all meal purchases made by their child unless they qualify for educational benefits.
-Responsibility for purchases includes charges that occur prior to the official date of determination of eligibility for educational benefits.
-Unpaid meal charges place a financial burden on the District 196 budget.
+3.1 Parents or guardians are responsible for all purchases made by their child Unpaid charges place a financial burden on the District 196 budget.

-3.2 Educational benefits do not include a la carte items and/or milk purchased separately.
-Students with an overdrawn account are not allowed to charge a la carte items.
+3.2 Educational benefits do not include a la carte items, second breakfasts or lunches, and/or milk purchased separately.
+Students with an overdrawn account are not allowed to charge a la carte items or second breakfast or lunches.

-3.3 Meals may be paid for online by making electronic deposits to a student’s school meal account through the District 196 electronic payment system, or payments may be sent to school with the student.
+3.3 Meals Nutrition program purchases may be paid for online by making electronic deposits to a student’s school meal account through the District 196 electronic payment system, or payments may be sent to school with the student.

 3.4 Students eligible for educational benefits will always be served a regular school meal regardless of unpaid school meal accounts whether attributable to a la carte purchases or any other reason.

-3.5 When a student eligible for paid meals has “cash in hand” to pay for a meal, the student will be served a meal regardless of unpaid school meal accounts.
+3.5 When a student has “cash in hand” to pay for an item, the student will be permitted to purchase the item regardless of unpaid school meal accounts.
 The “cash in hand” will not be applied towards past due balances.

 4.2 When a student has a low or negative balance, notification to the student’s parent or guardian and subsequent debt collection efforts will occur as follows:

-4.2.1 Once a student’s school meal account balance reaches a balance of between one remaining meal and a negative balance of five remaining meals, the Food and Nutrition Services Department will attempt to make contact with the parent or guardian informing them that payment is required.
+4.2.1 Once a student’s school meal account balance reaches a balance negative $10, the Nutrition Services Department will attempt to make contact with the parent or guardian informing them that payment is required.

 4.2.4 If no payment is made following the exhaustion of collection efforts, District 196 may refer the matter to a collection agency.